souravc83/fastAdaboost/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTES in local OSX install.
+1 error and 1 note in win-builder relating to use of std::to_string() travis still syncing